aspose-total/Aspose.Total-Products/total/en/java/conversion/pptm-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLTX via Java or Online App" h2="On Premise Java API to export PPTM to XLTX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for Java, you can easily convert PPTM files to XLTX.
+The process involves two steps.

+The first step is to export the PPTM file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in the PPT, PPTX, PPTM, and other formats.
+It provides a wide range of features, such as creating presentations from scratch, adding slides, manipulating text, and more.
+With Aspose.Slides for Java, you can easily export PPTM files to HTML.

+The second step is to convert the HTML file to XLTX using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in the XLS, XLSX, XLTX, and other formats.
+It provides a wide range of features, such as creating spreadsheets from scratch, adding worksheets, manipulating data, and more.
+With Aspose.Cells for Java, you can easily convert HTML files to XLTX.

-You can convert PPTM file to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+In summary, you can convert PPTM files to XLTX via Aspose.Total for Java in two steps.
+First, you can export PPTM to HTML by using Aspose.Slides for Java.
+Secondly, you can convert HTML to XLTX by using Aspose.Cells for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}